rick12pant/rqCodingAssessment/README.md

 ## Conclusions

-Please let me know if additional compiling issues where discovered or if the project is lacking in any functionality.
+Please let me know if any compile issues or frustrations where encountered or if the project is lacking in any functionality.